ephraimkunz/gedcomx-rs/README.md

 ## Features
 - Fully documented:
-- Well tested:
+- Well tested: hundreds of unit tests and some large integration tests.
+Integration tests test parsing of all the recipes in the [Recipe Book](http://www.gedcomx.org/Recipe-Book.html) as well as other test data from the [Java Gedcomx implementation](https://github.com/FamilySearch/gedcomx-java).
-- Use builder pattern safely build Gedcomx data models.
+- Use the builder pattern to safely build Gedcomx data models.
 - Use with stable Rust.